4ian/GDevelop/Extensions/README.md

 License
 -------

-Extensions are provided under the zlib/libpng License.
+  * Extensions are provided under the MIT License: see license.txt file.
-See the notice at the top of each source file of an extension for any particular information.
-External libraries can be used by extensions (Box2D, Dlib or SPARK for example).
+  * External libraries can be used by extensions (Box2D, Dlib or SPARK for example).
 See their licenses in their directories.